tksundar/ml_projects/README.md

 #### _Cohorts of Songs_

-Using the spotify dataset with no target label, use K means Clustering and Prinicipal Component Analysts to create cohorts of songs
+Using the spotify dataset with no target label, use K means Clustering and Principal Component Analysts to create cohorts of songs

 #### _Lending Club_

-Using ANN , predict the defaulters who have availed loans and compare perfromance with tradintional ML models like Random Forest Classifier
+Using ANN , predict the defaulters who have availed loans and compare performance with traditional ML models like Random Forest Classifier

 ####  _Housing Loan data Analysis_
 For a safe and secure lending experience, it's important to analyze the past data.
 In this project, we build a deep learning model to predict the chance of default for future loans using historical data.
 As we will see, this dataset is highly imbalanced and includes a lot of features that make this problem more challenging.